 Balaclava vs neck gaiter: which is ideal for winter activities?

-Do you want the full-coverage bank robber chic of the classic balaclava or the simpler tube of stretchy fabric that is the now-ubiquitous neck gaiter?
-(Image credit: Getty Images)
+Are you after the full-coverage, bank robber chic of the classic balaclava or the tube of elasticated fabric that is the now-ubiquitous neck gaiter?

 Balaclava vs neck gaiter: one's the full-coverage option for seriously cold days, the other's a more versatile tube that's handy for various functions all year round.
 So, how to choose?